avcopan/electronic-structure-with-python-obsolete/README.md

 # meinsum
 ## simple electronic structure codes in Python

 A small collection of modules for writing spin-orbital quantum chemistry codes.
-Primarily designed to be used with [psi4](https://github.com/psi4/psi4public), building on the functionality introduced with [psi4numpy](https://github.com/dgasmith/psi4numpy), but the tensor contraction modules ([index](https://github.com/avcopan/meinsum/blob/master/lib/index.py) and [block](https://github.com/avcopan/meinsum/blob/master/lib/block.py)), permutation module ([permutation](https://github.com/avcopan/meinsum/blob/master/lib/permutation.py)), and DIIS module ([diis](https://github.com/avcopan/meinsum/blob/master/lib/diis.py)) can be used independently as well.
+Primarily designed to be used with [psi4](https://github.com/psi4/psi4public), building on the functionality introduced with [psi4numpy](https://github.com/dgasmith/psi4numpy).
+The tensor contraction modules ([index](https://github.com/avcopan/meinsum/blob/master/lib/index.py) and [block](https://github.com/avcopan/meinsum/blob/master/lib/block.py)), permutation module ([permutation](https://github.com/avcopan/meinsum/blob/master/lib/permutation.py)), and DIIS module ([diis](https://github.com/avcopan/meinsum/blob/master/lib/diis.py)) can be used independently.
 The goal is to allow one to write code that looks as much as possible like the equations of the theory.

 Probably most useful is the index module, which allows one to associate index characters with specific contraction ranges.